singh-man/books/crackingTheCoding/02_linkedLists.md

 13	}
 ```

-The  above solution takes O(N) time, where N is the number ofelements in the linked list.
+The  above solution takes O(N) time, where N is the number of elements in the linked list.

 **Follow  Up: No Buffer Allowed**

-lfwe don't have a buffer, we can iterate with two pointers: current which iterates through the linked list, and runner which checks all subsequent nodes for duplicates.
+If we don't have a buffer, we can iterate with two pointers: current which iterates through the linked list, and runner which checks all subsequent nodes for duplicates.

 ```java
 1 	void deleteDups(LinkedListNode   head)  {